Lab-Brat/linux_scripts/README.md

 ## find_sensinfo
 Find IP address and password in a every file.

-## install-rust
-Install rust on a linux machine.

 ## show_plan
 Read ```__PLAN__.md``` and echo the things planned for current month.